U.S. flag

 Regarding MC replacement therapy, the dose of fludrocortisone is titrated individually based on clinical examination, mainly body weight and blood pressure, and the levels of plasma renin activity (PRA).

-In chronic central AI, GCs replacement is similar to that in PAI; however, measurement of plasma ACTH concentrations cannot be used to titrate the optimal GCs dose.
-Replacement of other anterior pituitary deficits may be also necessary, while changing doses of growth hormone and thyroxine may affect the GCs requirements.
+In chronic central AI, GCs replacement is like that in PAI; however, measurement of plasma ACTH concentrations cannot be used to titrate the optimal GCs dose.
+Replacement of other anterior pituitary deficits may be also necessary, while changing doses of growth hormone and thyroxine may affect GCs requirement.
 More specifically, the HPA axis should be evaluated prior to and following the initiation of GH replacement therapy since GH inhibits the conversion of cortisone to cortisol.
-Consequently, patients receiving GCs replacement may require higher doses once GH treatment is introduced (18,52).
+Consequently, patients receiving GCs replacement may require higher doses once GH treatment is introduced (27,71).
+Thyroid hormone accelerates the metabolism of GCs.

 For patients with either primary or central AI, the beneficial effects of adrenal androgen replacement therapy with 25 to 50mg/day of DHEA have been reported.
 To date, the reported benefit is principally confined to female patients and includes improvement in sexual function and well-being, but the effects are variable.

-In children with PAI, HC in three or four divided doses with total starting daily dose of 8mg/m2 body surface area are preferred over synthetic long-acting GCs, such as prednisolone or dexamethasone.
-In the case of documented aldosterone deficiency, fludrocortisone treatment with a typical dosage of 100μg/day without body surface area adjustment is suggested, while sodium chloride supplements are needed in the newborn period until the age of 12 months.
-Most experience has been gained from the treatment of children with CAH; however, since in this case under treatment is confirmed by hyperandrogenism higher GCs therapy is usually given (22).
+In children with PAI, HC in three or four divided doses with total starting daily dose of 8-10mg/m2 body surface area are preferred over synthetic long-acting GCs, such as prednisolone or dexamethasone.
+In the case of documented aldosterone deficiency, fludrocortisone treatment with a typical dosage of 100μg/day (can range from 50μg to 300μg per day) without body surface area adjustment is suggested, while sodium chloride supplements are needed in the newborn period until the age of 12 months.
+Most experience has been gained from the treatment of children with CAH; however, since in this case under treatment is confirmed by hyperandrogenism higher GCs therapy is usually given (34, 35).

-For CIRCI with septic shock, it has been suggested to use i.v.
-HC < 400mg/day for at least 3 days at full dose (rather than high-dose and short-course regimes) when they are not responsive to fluid and moderate- to high-dose vasopressor therapy (> 0.1μg/kg/min of norepinephrine or equivalent) (39).
-In hospitalized adults with community-acquired pneumonia a daily dose of < 400mg i.v.
-HC or equivalent has been suggested.
+For CIRCI with septic shock in adults, it has been “suggested” to use i.v.
+HC < 400mg/day for at least 3 days at full dose (rather than high-dose and short-course regimes, which are “recommended against”) when they are not responsive to fluid and moderate- to high-dose vasopressor therapy (> 0.1μg/kg/min of norepinephrine or equivalent) (73).
+In hospitalized adults with “severe” community-acquired bacterial pneumonia a daily dose of < 400mg i.v.
+HC or equivalent has been “suggested” for 5-7 days.
 GCs are also suggested in patients suffering from meningitis, cardiac arrest (methylprednisolone given during resuscitation or HC given for post-resuscitation shock), and cardiopulmonary bypass surgery (CPB) (250mg i.v. of methylprednisolone at anesthesia induction and at onset of CPB) or dexamethasone (1mg/kg perioperatively).
 Corticosteroids are not suggested for patients after major trauma or suffering from influenza.
 Nevertheless, it should be emphasized that this is a rapidly changing situation, and the use of corticosteroids in the ICU with severely ill patients remains controversial.
+Finally, for patients with early moderate to severe Acute Respiratory Distress Syndrome (ARDS), meaning onset <14 days and Pao2/Fio2 of < 200, the use of corticosteroids has been suggested (73).

 Despite concerns that patients with AI were more vulnerable to infection during the recent COVID-19 pandemic, adequately treated and well-trained AI patients demonstrated the same incidence of COVID-19-suggestive symptoms and disease severity as the people without AI.